dfki-ric-underactuated-lab/acromonk/software/python/simulation/behavior_generation/README.md

 - F (double support with forward bar).

 ## Atomic Behaviors
 Inspired by the typical brachiation of a monkey, the following four atomic behaviors can give rise to robust bidirectional brachiation over horizontal bars.
+Because of the passive gripper choice, additional behaviors have to be considered to release the swing arm from a bar, which is denoted as Back Release (BR) and Front Release (FR) to initiate a BF or FB atomic behavior, respectively.
+More info on the gripper's heuristics can be found [here](../../../../hardware/gripper-heuristics.md).

 <div align="center">
 <img width="800" src="../../../../hardware/images/atomic-behaviors.png" />